nemanjadunavnet/testbeds/_solutions/norgren_testbed.md

 license: IP protected, patent pending
 partner_access: local and remote, based on a specific agreement
 testbed_stage: use-case
 description: pneumatic smart valve island with integrated sensing capabilities, edge data processing; local (on-local-display and/or PLC) and/or remote data visualization, including on the cloud.
 Currently, product in prototype phase; physical demo rig available.
-Patent pending
+Patent pending.
+Helping customers keep operational costs low by monitoring the whole pneumatic system (up-and-down-stream); helps avoiding downtime, identifying, predicting faults and provide advice on how to fix them; predicting components end-of-life and help users replacing faulty products fast; also helps keeping costs low by monitoring compressed air consumption, identifying, and stopping leakages

 concept: Use case for smart pneumatics, starting from the very heart of a pneumatics system, thus the valve island.
 Test & learn about AI, machine learning, 5G, wireless technology, APIs, remote data visualization, including on the cloud.
 Currently, product in prototype phase; physical demo rig available.